 Best Time to Avoid Crowds at Machu Picchu

-I've traveled to Machu Picchu just about every month of the year.
+I've traveled to Machu Picchu just about every month of the year over the course of more than 10 years.
 Not to say that travel trends don't change, but I have a pretty good idea how to avoid the crowds at Machu Picchu.
 My focus here will be on the season, not the time of day, because no matter what season you travel, afternoons are always less crowded.

-I don't include Inca Trail permits because they have limit of 500 per day which includes porters, guides and cooks.
-This leaves about 200 spots per day for hikers and this number is stable year round except in February when the Inca Trail is closed for maintenance.
+I don't include Inca Trail permits because they have limit of 500 per day which includes porters, guides and cooks on the 4-day hike, and another 250 for the easy 1-day Inca Trail hike.
+Remember, that the Inca Trail is closed every February for maintenance and restoration.